-I for one have accounts to more than five social media channels, all for different purposes, all used to varying degrees!
-Off the top of my head I’m active on Facebook, Twitter, LinkedIn, WhatsApp, Pinterest and YouTube.
+I for one have accounts on more than five social media channels, all for different purposes, all used to varying degrees!
+Off the top of my head, I’m active on Facebook, Twitter, LinkedIn, WhatsApp, Pinterest and YouTube.
 Whilst in certain circumstances it’s great as they all serve different purposes, there are times when I wish my friends were all in one place.

 Twitter, the microblogging social network which enables users to publish 140 characters of text is tapping into this idea of cohesive space, where the users, of which there are over 284 million who log in daily, can begin to use different features to enhance their experiences.

 First up, group chats.
 In my world, Twitter is used for connecting with brands, and celebs, catching up on news and when there’s a delay on my train.
 I have a few friends on my Twitter account @TheEarlyBird but engagement with them is much lower than on Whatsapp and Facebook.
 To cut a long story short, for me Twitter is a public space where I can follow the outside world safely from the comfort of my sofa.